aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 ##### Autoscaling

+The Guidance allows for both horiztonal as well as vertical scaling.
 The EKS Blueprints used in this solution come with the Cluster Autoscaler add-on, which automatically adjusts the number of EC2 nodes in your cluster when pods fail due to insufficient resources (not enough EC2 instances in the cluster) or when pods are rescheduled onto other nodes due to being in nodes that are underutilized for an extended period of time (too many EC2 instances in the cluster).

 To enable horizontal scaling on the pod level, use the `kubectl` tool to set autoscaling configuration and targets: